viamrobotics/docs/docs/registry/configure.md

 Then, ensure that `viam-server` is able to find and run the executable:

-- Ensure that the module executable is saved to a location on the filesystem of your robot that `viam-server` can access.
+- Ensure that the module executable is saved to a location on the filesystem of your machine that `viam-server` can access.
   For example, if you are running `viam-server` on an Raspberry Pi, you must save the module executable on the Pi's filesystem.
 - Ensure that this file is executable (runnable) with the following command: